shintej/Self-Study-Notes/Pandas Notes/Pandas.md

 ```

 ### Indexing in Pandas
 Pandas has its own native accessor operations. loc and iloc.
 They are row based ie. selecting rows first.
-Hence both are row first, column second, opposite of normal language syntax
+Hence both are row first, column second, opposite of how you would do selection if using native accessing

 ```python
 # iloc